3 Silent Confidence Killers (and How to Fix Them)

 Maybe your skin is healthier than it was six months ago.
 Maybe you feel more comfortable speaking up during meetings.

 Maybe you’ve started taking better care of your physical and mental well-being.
-Those victories matter.
+Those wins matter.

-Another helpful habit is reducing your exposure to content that leaves you feeling inadequate.
+Another helpful habit is to spend less time consuming content that leaves you feeling inadequate.
 If certain accounts consistently make you feel worse about yourself, unfollow them.

-Fill your feed with people who motivate and inspire you rather than make you feel intimidated.
+Instead, fill your feed with people who encourage and inspire you rather than make you feel intimidated.

-The more you appreciate your own progress, the less control comparison has over your confidence.
+The more you appreciate your own progress, the less power comparison has over your confidence.

 2. Negative Self-Talk You Don’t Even Notice

 Many people think confidence is something you either have or you don’t.
-In reality, confidence is heavily shaped by the conversations you have with yourself every single day.
+In reality, it’s shaped by the conversations you have with yourself every single day.

 Imagine hearing someone say these things to you over and over again: